aaronrai24/DollarDiscordBot/markdown/patch_notes.md

 ### ETA to Work Notifications

 - Added a new feature that DMs users with an ETA to work based on their home address and work address.
-This feature is activated by setting the home and work addresses using the /setup command.
+This feature is activated by setting the home and work addresses using the `/updateuserinfo` command.
 The ETA is calculated using the Google Maps API.
 - DMs are sent at 6:30 AM every weekday morning.
 This feature is disabled on weekends.
-- Disclaimer: This feature stores home and work addresses in a database.
-The addresses are only used to calculate the ETA to work and are not used for any other purpose.

 ### Weather Notifications

 - Added a new feature that DMs users with the weather forecast for the day.
-This feature is activated by setting the home address using the /setup command.
+This feature is activated by setting the home address using the `/updateuserinfo` command.
 The weather forecast is calculated using the OpenWeatherMap API.
 - DMs are sent at 6:30 AM every morning.
 This feature is disabled on weekends.
-- Disclaimer: This feature stores home addresses in a database.
-The addresses are only used to calculate the weather forecast and are not used for any other purpose.

 ### NFL Score Notifications